 International Funding.
-WECC shall fund reliability activities undertaken in accordance with any agreements it enters into with Canadian or Mexican Entities.
-Specifically:

-Subject to (b), if a Canadian or Mexican Entity seeks membership in WECC, that Entity may elect to negotiate an agreement with WECC that provides the terms upon which that Entity will become a Member and, among other things, participate in and/or fund WECC.
-In such a case and unless agreed otherwise, the Canadian or Mexican Entity shall not be a Member of WECC and shall not have an obligation to fund activities undertaken by the WECC until the terms of such agreement are executed.
+WECC shall fund international reliability activities undertaken in accordance with any agreements it enters into with Canadian or Mexican Entities.
+Specifically, A Canadian or Mexican Entity may elect to negotiate an agreement with WECC that provides the terms upon which that Entity will fund WECC.
+In such a case and unless agreed otherwise, the Canadian or Mexican Entity shall not have an obligation to fund activities undertaken by WECC until the terms of such agreement are executed.
+Funding or a lack thereof shall have no bearing on whether and how an entity may participate as a Member of WECC.

-Section 11.1.2(a) shall not apply to any Canadian or Mexican Entity that is a Member as of the date of the approval of these WECC Bylaws.
-Existing Canadian or Mexican Members shall continue as Members in accordance with the terms and conditions of their membership as of the date of the approval of the WECC Bylaws, including the terms and conditions of any agreements in place as of the date of the approval of these WECC Bylaws.
-Nothing in the Section precludes existing Canadian or Mexican Members from negotiating an agreement with WECC that modifies the terms of their participation in and funding of WECC at any time.

 Equitable Allocation of Funding.
-In adopting budgets for the costs of reliability activities, the Board shall endeavor to achieve an equitable allocation as between funding through Sections 11.1.1 and 11.1.2 based on the net energy to load and other relevant factors consistent with applicable law, the Delegation Agreement and any applicable agreements with Canadian or Mexican authorities.
+In adopting budgets for the costs of reliability activities, the Board shall endeavor to achieve an equitable allocation as between funding through Sections 11.1.1 and 11.1.2 based on the net energy to load and other relevant factors consistent with applicable law, the Delegation Agreement, and any applicable agreements with Canadian or Mexican authorities.

 Dues